4 Examples of Obedience in the Bible – Christmas Edition (+ What We Can Learn From Them)

 The obedient people of the Christmas story were regular, flawed, and sinful just like we are, and yet God chose to use them to bring His Son, Jesus, into existence TO SAVE THE WHOLE FREAKING WORLD!

 God desires to use regular people to carry out His plans!
 The parents of Jesus were peasants.
 The first people to hear about Jesus' birth were shepherds.
-These people were regular Joes like you and I, yet God chose them to carry out… Click To Tweet
+These people were regular Joes like you and I, yet God chose them to carry out… Share on XLikewise, He chooses us, flawed and regular as we are, to establish His Kingdom on earth for when Jesus returns!

 As followers of Jesus, we are to show we love Him by being obedient.

 “And we can be sure that we know Him if we obey His commandments.
 If someone claims, ‘I know God,’ but doesn’t obey God’s commandments, that person is a liar and is not living in the truth.
-But those who obey God’s word truly show how completely they love Him.
+But those who obey God’s word truly show how completely they love Him.”

 1 John 2:3-5